Murrayw123/LearningExercisesGolang/README.md

 - Write a program that simulates a race condition by concurrently incrementing a variable.
 Use a mutex to protect the variable from concurrent access and print the final value of the variable after all goroutines have completed.

-- Create a program that downloads multiple files concurrently using goroutines.
-Use a waitgroup to ensure that all downloads have completed before exiting the program.
-Use a mutex to protect the downloaded files from concurrent writes.

 - Write a program that simulates a restaurant with multiple tables and customers.
 Use a waitgroup to ensure that all customers have finished eating before closing the restaurant.
 Use a mutex to protect the tables from concurrent access and ensure that each customer is assigned to a free table before being served.

 ## Data structures, slicing, and maps